mcjimbob/mcjimbob.github.io/_posts/2015-09-09-BealachMorSportive2015.md

 I checked to see if Rod had text me.
 I assumed since he hadn't passed me that he'd stopped but no text suggested he was still out there.
 I sent him a text to make sure he was ok.
 I met up with Cat - she seemed to have enjoyed it.
 Rod text me back to let me know he was fine and that his chain had broke and though he'd done a temporary repair he'd decided to bail out rather than risk it in the steep slopes of the Bealach.
 Rubbish.
 I felt bad for him, but a sense of relief that he was fine and in hindsight I made the right choice not going back or waiting.

-Time to head back home.
+Time to head back home - for real this time.
 The next race was getting back in time to take over daddy duties as Mrs Cranky was going out for tea at 6:30pm.
 I rolled up at 6:29pm.
 Tekkers!

 In summary (this is the bit were you wished I'd told you to skip to at the start!): happy with my final time of 05:24:17 which placed me 20th.
 That route is a real challenge  but that's why we do it right?
 Would be lame without the suffering.
 Some stunning scenery and the weather was perfect as well.
 Dry.
 Cool.